stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 #### Single node

-R has a couple of powerful and easy to use tools for parallelizing your R jobs.
+R has a couple of powerful and easy-to-use tools to parallelize your R jobs.
 [`doParallel`][url_doparallel] is one of them.
-If the `doParallel` package is not installed in your environment yet, you can [install it in a few easy steps](#installing).
+If the `doParallel` package is not installed in your environment yet, you can [install it in a few easy steps](#installing-packages).

 Here is a quick `doParallel` example that uses one node and 16 cores on Sherlock (more nodes or CPU cores can be requested, as needed).